KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_843689180998402048_852779789747355688_transcript-simultaneous-hydro-on-freeze.html)

 **Finding:**
-Applying a 2U Hydro -> 1U Cryo aura will cause the enemy to be affected by both frozen and hydro.
+Applying a 2U Hydro -> 1U Cryo aura will cause the enemy to be affected by both frozen and Hydro.
 However, applying a 1U Cryo -> 2U Hydro will only cause the enemy to be affected by frozen.

 **Evidence:**
-In [this video](https://youtu.be/wTNjwEvPrEk), in the first situation I apply 1U Cryo with Ganyu, then 2U Hydro with Childe, and the enemy is only affected by Frozen, as displayed by Diluc only shattering when hitting the enemy with a heavy pyro attack.
-However, in the second situation, I apply 2U Hydro with Childe, then 1U Cryo with Ganyu, and the enemy is affected by Frozen and Hydro, as displayed by Diluc vaporizing with a heavy pyro attack.
+In [this video](https://youtu.be/wTNjwEvPrEk), in the first situation I apply 1U Cryo with Ganyu, then 2U Hydro with Childe, and the enemy is only affected by Frozen, as displayed by Diluc only shattering when hitting the enemy with a heavy Pyro attack.
+However, in the second situation, I apply 2U Hydro with Childe, then 1U Cryo with Ganyu, and the enemy is affected by Frozen and Hydro, as displayed by Diluc vaporizing with a heavy Pyro attack.

 **Significance:**
 More knowledge about how frozen interacts with underlying auras, possibly better rotations